Joël Piroe: Leeds United

 On 24 August 2023, Leeds United signed Piroe on a four-year deal for an undisclosed fee, believed to be above £10 million.
 He scored on his Leeds debut against Ipswich on 26 August 2023 in a 4–3 victory.

-On the 24th February, he scored one of his best goals of the season against Sheffield United in a 3-1 victory.
-In the 90th minute, Piroe had the ball at his feet outside the box and with a rocket of a left boot, sent the ball top right beating Michael Cooper.

 On 21 April 2025, he netted four goals in a 6–0 victory over Stoke City, securing his team's promotion to the Premier League.
-On 3 May 2025, Piroe won the 2024-25 Championship title with Leeds following a 2–1 win over Plymouth Argyle at Home Park.
+On 3 May 2025, Piroe won the 2024–25 Championship title with Leeds following a 2–1 win over Plymouth Argyle at Home Park.
 He was also awarded the Golden Boot for the same season after scoring a league-high 19 goals with Leeds.

+On 8 March 2026, Piroe scored his first goal of the 2025–26 season, in any competition, in a 3–0 FA Cup win against Norwich City at Elland Road.

+West Ham United

+On 19 August 2026, Piroe joined EFL Championship club West Ham United on a season-long loan with an obligation to buy.
+He made his debut on 22 August 2026, scoring in a 1–2 loss in the league to Charlton Athletic.

+International career

+Piroe represented the Netherlands at youth international level.
+On 8 January 2026, he switched his international allegiance to Suriname.
+Later that year, on 26 March, he made his international debut, starting in a 2–1 defeat against Bolivia in the World Cup qualification inter-confederation play-offs.

 Personal life

-Born in the Netherlands, Piroe is of Surinamese descent.
+Piroe was born in the Netherlands to an Indo-Surinamese father and a Dutch mother.